The Dow Jones is a stock index

 However, while this method gives you direct exposure to the companies in the Dow Jones, it's likely to be an expensive way to invest.
 Many of the stocks in the Dow are worth hundreds of US dollars, so if you wanted to buy at least one stock in each company, you'd be looking at investing significant money.

-Depending on which broker or trading platform you use, you may also be charged for each individual stock you buy, and these trading fees can often wipe out any potential profit you make.
+Depending on which broker or trading platform you use in Australia, you may also be charged for each individual stock you buy, and these trading fees can often wipe out any potential profit you make.
 In comparison, you only pay a small annual fee when you buy an ETF, but your investment will still be tied to the performance of the Dow.

 You can also trade the Dow Jones via derivatives such as futures contracts, which let you predict how the index will perform over a certain period.